 Compost Honey Hole

-pumpkin growers use this method, to prepare the garden to grow record-breaking
+this method, to prepare their garden to grow record-breaking pumpkins.

 The concept of a compost honey hole is simple: Bury a mixture of compost